Woodseaves: Amenities and features

 The village contains a post office, a Methodist chapel, a village hall which is linked to a snooker club with two full size and well maintained snooker tables, and a primary school which had 83 pupils in 2007-8.
-The village hall is home to a number of evening events, such as "keep fit" classes, a craft club, an "over 55s" club, t'ai chi, and a fortnightly whist drive.
+The village hall is home to a number of evening events, such as "keep fit" classes, a craft club, an "over 55s" club, tai chi, and a fortnightly whist drive.
 The village is represented by one snooker and two billiards teams competing in the Stafford and District Billiards and Snooker League.
 A Sunday league football team also represent the village, playing their home games at Knighton Social Club.

 The village has had three public houses — The Plough (now closed, converted to residential) and The Cock Inn, both of which are situated along the A519 road.
 A third, The Reform Tavern, which also lay on the main road, between the other two pubs, closed soon after the Millennium and is now a private residence.

 The southern part of the village, on the A519, is known as Littleworth.
 Formerly a separate hamlet, it is now part of Woodseaves.
 The Plough is situated in Littleworth.